camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 kubectl get persistentvolume $ES_PV_NAME0 $ES_PV_NAME1
 ```

-It should show something like that (note the name of the claim, it's for Elasticsearch):
+It should show something like the following (note the name of the claim, it's for Elasticsearch):

 ```
 NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                                                   STORAGECLASS   REASON   AGE